Actor Mark Wahlberg hopes 'Deepwater Horizon' movie honors victims

 In the movie directed by Peter Berg, Wahlberg plays Mike Williams, one of the last people to escape from the burning rig.

-The real-life Williams joined Wahlberg at the premiere that was also attended by cast members Kurt Russell, Gina Rodriguez, John Malkovich and Kate Hudson.
+The real-life Williams joined Wahlberg at the premiere.
+The film also stars Kurt Russell, Gina Rodriguez, John Malkovich and Kate Hudson, who did not attend the London premiere.

 "The focus wasn't really on who made what mistakes and who was responsible.
 Really, it was about the heroics of the 11 people and the inspiring things that they did to survive and help one another," Wahlberg said.